Leya Kırşan

-Leya Kırşan Nober(born Istanbul, 23 May 2008) is a Turkish actress.
-She is known for her roles in the TV series Payitaht Abdülhamid and Kuruluş Osman.
+Leya Kırşan (born 23 May 2008) is a Turkish actress.
+She is known for her roles in the TV series Payitaht: Abdülhamid and Kuruluş: Osman.

 Life and career

 Leya Kırşan started to act in TV series by portraying the character of Ecem in the TV series Hayat Yolunda, published in 2014.
 In 2015, she played the role of Maral Erdem in the TV series Maral:En Güzel Öyküm, as a child of Maral Erdem in the TV series Eve Return released in 2015, as the character of Elif, in the TV series Adı Legend, in 2017, as Zeynep Aksoy.
-She played the character named Şadiye Sultan in the TV series Payitaht Abdülhamid, which started broadcasting in 2017.
-She played the lead character Elif in the TV series Tozkoparan, Tozkoparan İskender and Tozkoparan İskender: Shadow.
+She played the character named Şadiye Sultan in the TV series Payitaht: Abdülhamid, which started broadcasting in 2017.
+She played the lead character Elif in the TV series Tozkoparan, Tozkoparan İskender,Tozkoparan İskender: Shadow and Tozkoparan İskender: Kaos.